open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 Unlike the [Logs Bridge API](./bridge-api.md), application developers and instrumentation authors are encouraged to call this API directly.

-The Event API consist of these main classes:
+The Event API consists of these main components:

 * [EventEmitterProvider](#eventemitterprovider) is the entry point of the API.
 It provides access to `EventEmitter`s.
 * [EventEmitter](#eventemitter) is the class responsible for emitting events as